Hatomoyo2721/GNN-LLMs/README_EN.md

 - **Random Forest**
 - **Logistic Regression**

-Both achieve approximately **96% accuracy**,
-but their SHAP-based feature importance rankings differ significantly.

-This discrepancy forms the foundation for X-Hacking.
+Both achieve approximately **96% accuracy**, but their SHAP-based feature importance rankings differ significantly → This discrepancy forms the foundation for X-Hacking.

 ---